jadianes/jadianes.github.io/_posts/2015-07-01-spark-py-notebooks-mllib-sql-dataframes.md

 ---
 layout: post
-title: "Spark & Python Notebooks V: Decision Trees & Model Selection"
+title: "Spark & Python Notebooks VI: SQL & Dataframes"
 author: "Jose A. Dianes"
-date: "15 June 2015"
+date: "1 July 2015"
 comments: true
 categories: data-analysis
-tags: spark python decision-trees model-selection
+tags: spark python sql dataframes
 ---

-The [fourth episode](http://jadianes.me/spark-py-notebooks-mllib-logit/) in our Spark series introduced **Logistic Regression** with MLlib.
-This new notebook explains how to use the library to build a **classifier** using **Decision Trees** on a large dataset.
-It also shows how powerful trees are in order to understand our data and even perform **model selection**.
+The [fifth episode](http://jadianes.me/spark-py-notebooks-mllib-trees/) in our Spark series introduced **Decision Trees** with MLlib.
+This new notebook moves away from **MLlib** for a while in order to introduce **SparkSQL** and the concept of **Dataframe**, that will speed up our analysis and make it easier to communicate.

 ### Instructions